ArchieHarrodine/Azure-Cloud-DevOps/README.md

 The following improvements are planned to extend functionality, maintainability, and scalability:

 * **Interactive Interface**
-  Introduce a user-friendly interface for interacting with the application and visualizing predictions.
+  Introduce a user-friendly interface for interacting with the application and visualizing predictions, that can be used alongside the API.

 * **Configurable Model Options**
-  Add optional CLI flags or configuration parameters to allow selection between different machine learning models.
+  Add optional CLI flags or configuration parameters to allow selection between different machine learning models of linear regression, gradient descent and .

 * **Expanded Deployment Infrastructure**
   - Implement branch-based deployment workflows (e.g., staging, testing, production).
-  - Integrate automated testing and linting across **all** project files — not just `application.py`.
+  - Integrate automated testing and linting across **all** project files, not just `application.py`.
-  - Improve CI/CD pipeline reliability and coverage for end-to-end testing and validation.
+  - Improve CI/CD pipeline reliability and coverage for extensive testing and validation.

 ## Demo